Skip to main content

 attribute: StateObservable<string | number | boolean | null | undefined>;

-// The value of the entire asset or area that the attribute belongs to, including all the custom_data
+// The value of the entire asset that the attribute belongs to, including all the custom_data

 // Note: Entity is only undefined when your plugin is used as a preview of what your view widget will look like